blbadger/blbadger.github.io/computing-programs.md

 sys	0m0.221s
 ```

 For larger matricies, `numpy.linalg.det()` is faster than our memoized recursive solution.
 How is this possible?
-It turns out that while the recursive approach to matrix determinant finding is perfectly good, this is not the fastest approach: instead, there are two properties of the determinant that allow for an approach that does not use recursion at all, and is O(m+n) time complexity.
+It turns out that while the recursive approach to matrix determinant finding is perfectly good, this is not the fastest approach: instead, there is a properties of the determinant that allow for an approach that does not use recursion at all, and is O(m+n) time complexity.
+This property is that scalar multiple of one column to another does not change the determinant's value.
+Therefore, determinants can be computed very rapidly by simply eliminating columns (transforming values to zeros in that column) before proceeding with the above recursive algorithm.

 ### Trailing factorial zeros